-2. Proposal for Exhibits: This proposal is twofold.
-It includes a proposal to expand the exhibit on Museum of the Bible’s Impact of the Bible Floor to tell the true and inspiring story of the history, narrative, and impact of the African American church, and it proposes to create a traveling exhibit to bring this story to cities across the country.
+I. The first is an expanded exhibit on Museum of the Bible’s Impact of the Bible Floor to highlight and delve deeper into the inspiring story of the history, narrative, and impact of the African American church.
+The proposal also extends to the creation of a traveling exhibit to bring this story to cities across the US.

 II.
 The second proposal is the creation of a feature-length film to showcase the journey of the Blessing of the Elders Initiative and the history of the Black church in America.
 This documentary will demonstrate the transformative power of the Bible, even in the face of human failure and pain.

 Recognitions & Awards: Blessing of the Elders Celebration